mud-turtles-2014/palate/README.md

 Wine tastings foster the growth of genuine social connection and critical analysis skills, but depend on a leader to know each wine's characteristics.
 This app removes that burden, giving each taster the opportunity to build on their own abilities within a group setting.

 ## Installation
-Wine Tasting is built with a Rails backend.
+Palate is built with a Rails backend.
 To set up:

 ```
 git clone https://github.com/mud-turtles-2014/wine-tasting.git